Workplace Discrimination

 This duty of mutual trust and confidence may include:

-● a duty to behave with civility and respect;
+• a duty to behave with civility and respect;

-● a duty to redress complaints of discrimination or provide a grievance procedure; and
+• a duty to redress complaints of discrimination or provide a grievance procedure; and

-● a duty not to behave in an intolerable or wholly unacceptable way.
+• a duty not to behave in an intolerable or wholly unacceptable way.

 Depending on the facts, curtailment of an employee’s job role because of their sexual orientation or gender identity may amount to a breach of this duty.
-If the employee had suffered losses because of the breach, they will also be able to claim damages.
+If the employee had suffered losses because of the breach, they may also be able to claim damages.
 For instance, damages have been awarded for recognised psychiatric illnesses and damage to reputation.

 You would need to file your claim in the Singapore courts and should consult a lawyer who can advise you further on the next steps.